Jamoverjelly/label-learn-app/README.md

 - The icon marker can be moved once it's placed in the image field

 - The icon marker can be returned to the icon box

+#### Implementing Drag-and-drop Functionality

+At a high-level, the steps to successfully achieving drag-and-drop functionality are

+1. Make an element draggable (in this case, an icon's containing `div`) by adding the "draggable" attribute
+2. Make an area droppable by implementing the "dragover" event
+3. Capture the drag data by implementing the "dragstart" event
+4. Capture the drop by implementing the "drop" event
+5. Implement the "drag" event that is fired as the element is being dragged
+6. Store the intermediate data in the `dataTransfer` object

+This list of steps was described in a Medium article by Rajesh Pillai: [React.js: implement the drag and drop feature without using external libraries](https://medium.freecodecamp.org/reactjs-implement-drag-and-drop-feature-without-using-external-libraries-ad8994429f1a)

 ### Label Markers